aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_10_KeyVaultImplementingSecureDatabysettingupAlwaysEncrypted.md

     Install-Package Microsoft.IdentityModel.Clients.ActiveDirectory
     ```

-9. Minimize the RDP session to your Azure virtual machine,In Labvm Server then navigate to **C:\AllFiles\AZ500-AzureSecurityTechnologies-prod\Allfiles\Labs\10\program.cs**, open it in Notepad, and copy its content into Clipboard.
+9. Minimize the RDP session to your Azure virtual machine, In Labvm Server then navigate to **C:\AllFiles\AZ500-AzureSecurityTechnologies-prod\Allfiles\Labs\10\program.cs**, open it in Notepad, and copy its content into Clipboard.

 10. Return to the RDP session, and in the Visual Studio console, in the **Solution Explorer** window, click **Program.cs** and replace its content with the code you copied into Clipboard.

 11. In the Visual Studio window, in the **Program.cs** pane, in line 15, replace the `<connection string noted earlier>` placeholder with the Azure SQL database **ADO.NET** connection string you recorded earlier in the lab.
-In the connection string, replace the `{your_password}` placehodler, with `Pa55w.rd1234`.
+In the connection string, replace the `{your_password}` placeholder, with `Pa55w.rd1234`.
 If you saved the string on the lab computer, you may need to leave the RDP session to copy the ADO string, then return to the Azure virtual machine to paste it in.

 12. In the Visual Studio window, in the **Program.cs** pane, in line 16, replace the `<client id noted earlier>` placeholder with the value of **Application (client) ID** of the registered app you recorded earlier in the lab.